Prateek93a/selenium-twitter-bot/README.md

 ## Attribution:
 This project is inspired from DevEd([@developedbyed](https://twitter.com/developedbyed?lang=en)) tutorial on Twitter automation using Selenium where he explains how to search for a hashtag and like the related posts.
+For selecting the elements on the page, class attribute is used by him.
 I built on top of it and added new features such as posting tweets, adding likes to tweets on homepage, search for any keyword and like related posts and logging out.
+Since Twitter makes use of dynamic classes now, hence the class based selection no longer works.
+So I made use of other reliable attributes for selecting the elements.
+Hence the code will work inspite of dynamic classes.

 ## What's next:
 I will be working on adding feature of finding and following new users.
 Apart from that I will also add features to perform other tasks on tweets such retweeting them.